section-engineering-education/engineering-education/articles/an-introduction-to-cicd-tools/index.md

 - [Conclusion](#conclusion)
 - [Further Reading and References](#further-reading-and-references)

-### Technique of CI/CD
+### CI/CD technique
 Continuous Integration (CI) is a programming practice requiring developers to incorporate code changes into a shared repository.
 Changes committed to the repository are verified by an automated construction, ensuring that bugs are spotted early before deployment.

-Understanding the CI process in-depth, whenever a change is made to the source repository in a version control system, an automated process builds the framework.
+The CI process runs an automated process that builds the framework, whenever a change is made to the source repository in a version control system.
 It runs a series of tests to ensure the recent code update integrates with the existing code in the repository.
 If it doesn’t, then a conflict error occurs.

-When a conflict error occurs between the newly integrated code and the existing code, it is difficult to track the source of the conflict and fix it.
+When a conflict error occurs between the newly integrated code and the existing code, it is usually difficult to track the source of the conflict and fix it.
 However, with the aid of Continuous Delivery, developers in large organizations can securely and rapidly organize changes of all sorts.

-The operations executed by developers with Continuous Delivery vary from features upgrade, interface changes, bug fixes, and tests in production environments or to ensure the deployment of sustainable software to the end-user.
+The operations executed by developers with Continuous Delivery can vary.
+They can be features upgrade, interface changes, bug fixes, and tests in production environments.
+They can also ensure the deployment of sustainable software to the end-user.

-The technique behind the integration of CI/CD in the software development process is that in a large organization with teams of thousands of developers making changes regularly, we can still ensure that the software doesn’t break and changes are being synchronized seamlessly, therefore ensuring effective communication between developers and operations.
+The idea behind the integration of CI/CD in the software development process is that large organization with teams of thousands of developers making changes regularly, they can ensure that the software doesn’t break and changes are being synchronized seamlessly.
+Also ensuring effective communication between developers and operations.

 ![ci/cd technique](/engineering-education/an-introduction-to-cicd-tools/technique.png)